 Hello there.
 Thank you for your interest in an Urban Adventure League event!
 Here are some basic “rules” (and I use the term rules loosely) and a general ethos to what I do that I may have not communicated effectively through the interwebs.
 So here’s a little basic info about rides and walks, in case you’ve never been to one of my events before.
 If you have more questions, great!
 Just post it via the “comments” below.
 And if some of these points seem obvious to you, I have been asked about all these things at least once, so I feel it’s best to lay it all out.

-Since some of my rides are about history and/or geography, there are lots of stops.
+Since some of my rides are about history, geography, or other interesting tidbits, there are lots of stops.
 Keep this in mind if you are an anxious rider and need to always be pedaling.
 Also keep this in mind if you have young children, because it has happened in the past that some kids get too bored and cranky with all the stops.

 Rides are built around the idea of a modest amount of self-sufficiency.
 You should have the ability to carry your own stuff.
 There is no SAG wagon, no support.
 Carry it in a backpack, courier bag, rack, pannier, trailer, basket, whatever.
 But you’ll be the one who has to carry it.
-Bringing the basic stuff to fix a flat is always a good idea, though most likely someone else will have what it takes.
+Bringing the basic stuff to fix a flat is always a good idea.
+But don’t feel like you can’t come if you don’t have the tools or know-how.
+There will most likely be someone to help you out, and if the problem is not field-serviceable, you should be able to hop on transit.

 Some of my rides end in the twilight hour or after dark.
 So it’s always a good idea to bring your lights with you.

-The rides begin for the most part in the central city, close to a bicycle route.
-I also try to start rides in destinations with good public transportation.
+The rides begin for the most part in the central city, close to a bicycle route, and quite often near a MAX station.
 I strongly encourage people to get to the start point via bicycle or transit.
 I DO NOT take into any consideration parking or driving needs, so keep that in mind.

 Pretty much all of my rides are not loops, so don’t expect to end up back where we started.
 Don’t expect to end up near where we started, either.
 If you do need to get back to the start point, I will give you guidance and directions as long as you let me know.